h4lr/cbz-to-kindle-converter-manga/README.md

 ---

-## Why DRM-Free Manga and Comics?

-Let’s face it—nobody likes being told what to do with something they already paid for.
-DRM (Digital Rights Management) locks your manga and comics into platforms, limits their use, and turns *your* collection into a glorified rental service.

-With **DRM-free files**, you’re in control:
-- Transfer them anywhere.
-- Convert them into the perfect format.
-- Back them up like the treasure they are.

-Platforms like [BookWalker](https://global.bookwalker.jp/), [Humble Bundle](https://www.humblebundle.com/), or [Itch.io](https://itch.io/) get it—they let you buy, download, and truly *own* your content.

-But here’s the kicker: Kindles don’t play nice with CBZ, CBR, or EPUB files.
-So, if you want your manga to shine on that e-ink screen, it’s time to convert, merge, and take charge.

----

 ## What Formats Work with Kindle?

 Ah, the Kindle—an e-reader marvel, but about as flexible as a brick when it comes to file formats.
 Here's what it **likes**: